Margherita Hack: Biography

 In Italy, Hack was known for her anti-religious views and her continual criticism of the Catholic Church and of its hierarchy and institutions.
 She was a vegetarian from childhood and supported animal welfare.
-She wrote a book explaining this choice entitled Perché sono vegetariana (Why I Am A Vegetarian); she also wrote a book entitled La mia vita in bicicletta (My life on a bicycle).
+She wrote a book explaining this choice entitled Perché sono vegetariana (Why I Am a Vegetarian); she also wrote a book entitled La mia vita in bicicletta (My Life on a Bicycle).

-Hack died on 29 June 2013 at 4:30 am at Cattinara Hospital in Trieste.
+Hack died on 29 June 2013 at 4:30 am at Cattinara Hospital in Trieste, Friuli-Venezia Giulia.
 She had been hospitalized for a week for heart problems, from which she had suffered for about two years.
 She had refused to have heart surgery.
 Hack's husband, Aldo De Rosa, died on 26 September 2014, due to complications of the Alzheimer disease.
 They both rest in the cemetery of Sant'Anna in Trieste.
 Hack left her personal library, containing 18,000 books on astronomy, to the city of Trieste.

 On 12 June 2021, Google celebrated her with Google Doodle on her 99th birthday.

 In June 2022, to celebrate the 100th anniversary of her birth, a statue of Margherita Hack was placed in front of the Università Statale di Milano.
 The bronze statue titled Sguardo Fisico is by the artist Daniela Olivieri (who is known as Sissi) who teaches at the Accademia di Belle Arti di Firenze.
-This is the first statue of a woman scientist to stand on public ground in Italy donated by Fondazione Deloitte.
+This is the first statue of a woman scientist to stand on public ground in Italy.